rockwalletcode/international-wallet-ios/README.md

 - Supports [JSON payment protocol](https://bitpay.com/docs/payment-protocol)
 - Supports SegWit and bech32 addresses

-## About Rockwallet
+## About Rockwallet International

-This repository is the Rockwallet Mobile repository for iOS, powered by a collection of Kotlin Multiplatform Mobile ([KMM](https://kotlinlang.org/lp/mobile/)) modules codenamed Cosmos.
+This repository is the Rockwallet International Mobile repository for iOS, powered by a collection of Kotlin Multiplatform Mobile ([KMM](https://kotlinlang.org/lp/mobile/)) modules codenamed Cosmos.

 Cosmos breaks down into many modules that are bundled to produce a final Jar/AAR and Framework for mobile projects.
 Each module contains only code related to a single feature, helping keep the project organized and improving incremental build times.